-There’s a reason why five of the top 25 most dangerous jobs in the U.S. include some form of construction work.
+There’s a reason why five of the top 25 most dangerous jobs in the U.S. include construction work.

 Residential construction is an industry replete with physical risks and liabilities.
 As such, it’s critical to measure how safe a job site is.
-Not only do more reliable sites incur less risk, but they also result in a more economical project.
+More reliable sites incur less risk, but they also result in a more economical project.

 Any time an accident or safety issue occurs, it can cost a significant amount of time and money to regain the momentum your team once had.
 Moreover, safety problems can also result in higher insurance premiums for your firm.

 To this end, it’s critical to know and understand how safely your team is performing.
-Specific safety-centric KPIs to analyze include:
+Specific safety-centric KPIs include:

 - Your overall safety/incident rating